 From models we return to full-scale locomotives in 1911’s The Firing of the Patchwork Quilt.
 Likely a trial-

-run for The Juggernaut, in this short drama by Hazel Neason, lightning strikes and destroys a trestle over which a train is about to pass and the engineer’s grandmother must find a way to warn him in time.
+run for The Juggernaut, in this short drama by Hazel Neason, lightning strikes and destroys a trestle over which a train is about to pass and the engineer’s mother must find a way to warn him in time.

 The program culminates with Vitagraph’s 1915 “Blue Ribbon” feature, The Juggernaut.
 The president of a railroad notorious for cutting maintenance and safety measures to maximize profits fights dirty against a lawsuit brought against him by his erstwhile friend and now district attorney while, aboard one of his trains, his daughter unwittingly speeds toward her doom.
 The climactic wreck scene of The Juggernaut, shot without the use of miniatures or special effects, would be remembered for years in fan and trade magazines.